r-hannuschka/ngx-fileupload/src/projects/core/README.md

 - A queue to limit the number of active uploads and upload more later.
 - Validation
 - ansychronous file uploads with live progress update.

+### Angular 9

+This package is build with angular 9 and typescript ^3.7.5 which is not supported by angular 8 by default.
+Typings for 3.5.5 and 3.7.5 are diffrent, if u want use this package in Angular 8 Project update your Angular 8 Project to Typescript ^3.7.5.

+We also change all namespaces to have NgxFileUpload as prefix [@see breaking change 1.1.2 to 2.0.0](https://github.com/r-hannuschka/ngx-fileupload/commit/3bcf0be5d36609215af28bdeac7961e4602f88ad)

+### Angular 8

+For Angular 8 [ngx-file-upload/core v1.1.2](https://www.npmjs.com/package/@ngx-file-upload/core/v/1.1.2), compiled with typescript 3.5.x which is used default by angular 8.

 ### @Install